karunakarrao/DevOps/Docker/Docker-notes.md

 ---------------------------------------------
 An image registry is a centralized place where you can upload your images and can also download images created by others.
 Docker Hub is the default public registry for Docker. create a docker hub account and login using link: https://hub.docker.com/

-	$ docker login 	--> to login to docker repository
+	$ docker login 	--> to login to docker repository (default: docker hub repository)
 	$ docker logout --> to logout docker repository
+	$ docker login gcr.io	--> to login to GCP repository
+	$ docker login docker.io --> to login to to docker hub repository

 Q. What is a Docker: Container?
 --------------------------------